-Ed Rogers, Acting Charitable Bingo Operations Director
+Michael P. Farrell, Charitable Bingo Operations Director

-The Texas Lottery Comprehensive Business Plan and Annual Report details the results of the Texas Lottery's most recent full fiscal year in 2017.
+The Texas Lottery Comprehensive Business Plan and Annual Report details the results of the Texas Lottery's most recent full fiscal year in 2018.
 Before you read more about the Texas Lottery, I want to share with you some key facts.

-FY 2017 was a banner year for Texas Lottery® sales.
-Even without the benefit of a record-setting jackpot like 2016's \$1.6 billion Powerball® prize, the Texas Lottery achieved \$5.077 billion in sales for FY 2017, breaking the sales record set the previous fiscal year and resulting in a total contribution of \$1.334 billion to education and veterans' assistance in Texas.
-Due to the amazing work of our staff, retailers and vendors, the Texas Lottery was able to offset the lack of record jackpots by developing and implementing innovative scratch ticket games resulting in record-setting scratch ticket sales of \$3.94 billion.
+FY 2018 was an outstanding year for Texas Lottery® sales.
+Even without the benefit of a record-setting jackpot, the Texas Lottery achieved \$5.627 billion in sales for FY 2018, breaking the sales record set the previous year.
+Due to the amazing work of our staff, retailers and vendors, the Texas Lottery was able to offset the lack of record jackpots by developing and implementing innovative scratch ticket games resulting in record-setting scratch ticket sales of \$4.42 billion.

-As noted by our Chairman, this year's revenue transfer included \$1.313 billion to the Foundation School Fund and \$16.2 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to Texas veterans.
-This is the $14^{\rm th}$ consecutive year that the Texas Lottery has generated more than \$1 billion in revenue for Texas.
+Our high sales led to a record total contribution of \$1.450 billion to education and veterans' assistance in Texas.
+As noted by our Chairman, this year's revenue transfer included \$1.432 billion to the Foundation School Fund and \$18.1 million to the Fund for Veterans' Assistance, the Lottery's largest contribution to both beneficiaries.
+This is the 15^{th} consecutive year that the Texas Lottery has generated more than \$1 billion in revenue for Texas, including over \$1.2 billion in revenue for the last six years.

-FY 2017 was also a great year for Texas Lottery players and retailers.
-Players collected \$3.327 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
-For the almost 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$253.9 million, the highest commission paid to retailers since the Lottery's inception.
+FY 2018 was also a great year for Texas Lottery players and retailers.
+Players collected \$3.737 billion in prizes, the highest dollar amount of prizes paid out in Texas Lottery history.
+For the almost 18,000 retailers that sell lottery tickets across the state, commissions amounted to \$281.5 million, the highest commission paid to retailers since the Lottery's inception and an average of \$15,679 to the Texas Lottery's valued retail partners.
 The agency reached these accomplishments through our ongoing commitment to our Core Values and by maintaining focus on our mission to generate revenue for the state of Texas through the responsible sale and management of entertaining lottery products.
-In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 4.6 percent of FY 2017 sales, one of the lowest administrative expenditure rates in the country.
+In addition, we never lost sight of being fiscally responsible, achieving an administrative expense rate of 3.96 percent of FY 2018 sales, one of the lowest administrative expenditure rates in the country.
 Any unspent administrative funds achieved through cost saving measures are returned directly to the Foundation School Fund.
-All these accomplishments were made possible, in part, through the pride we take in our ability to effectively outsource certain functions to the private sector, appropriately manage large and complex contracts, and encourage the use of Historically Underutilized Businesses (HUBs) in Texas.
+In fact, over 97 percent of Texas Lottery sales are returned to the state in the form of contributions to the Foundation School Fund, the Fund for Veterans' Assistance and other state programs, and through prizes and retailer commissions, bonuses and incentives.
+All these accomplishments are possible, in part, through the pride we take in our ability to effectively outsource certain functions to the private sector, appropriately manage large and complex contracts, and encourage the use of Historically Underutilized Businesses (HUBs) in Texas.

-The Texas Lottery continues to be fully committed to Responsible Gaming and we encourage the public to "PLAY RESPONSIBLY" when participating in Texas Lottery games.
+The Texas Lottery continues to be fully committed to Responsible Gambling and we encourage the public to "PLAY RESPONSIBLY" when participating in Texas Lottery games.
 We are members of the National Council on Problem Gambling, the World Lottery Association and North American Association of State and Provincial Lotteries and the agency actively supports each of these organizations' responsible gaming initiatives.
 Ensuring responsible participation in Texas Lottery games is an important agency priority and we look forward to continuing our efforts in this area.